-Fried rice is one of my favorite easy weeknight meals.
-I largely make it if I have some random leftover vegetables or protein in my fridge.
-This pineapple fried rice uses diced ham and frozen peas, but the star of the show is definitely the chunks of Harry & David pineapples!
-They add the perfect amount of sweetness to the recipe.
+Fried rice is one of my favorite easy weeknight meals, as it’s great for using up random leftover vegetables or protein you have in your fridge.
+This pineapple fried rice contains diced ham and frozen peas, but the star of the dish is the chunks of Harry & David pineapples.
+They add the perfect amount of sweetness to complement the salty ham.

 Besides being a great weeknight dinner, this fried rice is also the perfect quick lunch.
-It reheats beautifully in the microwave and is easy to eat while you’re juggling different tasks.
-Kids also love it because it’s slightly sweet and has standard ingredients most kids are already familiar with.
-This might just become a new family favorite!
-If you have any leftover pineapple you can also try this pineapple nice cream, which is the perfect sweet dessert as the days get warmer.
+It reheats beautifully in the microwave and is easy to eat while you’re juggling different tasks…like, say, watching the kids.
+Speaking of them, they’ll also love this dish because of its sweet flavor and the standard ingredients it uses that they already enjoy.

 Pineapple Fried Rice